ninevra/coda/step-by-step/character-advancement.md

 Feats may list prerequisites.
 You must meet all prerequisites for any feat in order to acquire it.

 At the end of a training period, you may also "retrain" once.
-Forfeit a feat of your choice, provided that no other feat you have requires you to have it.
+Forfeit a feat of your choice.
 Acquire a new feat of your choice.
+(You must still satisfy all prerequisites of all of your feats after retraining; see below.)
 Training periods for retraining may take significantly more narrative time than ordinary training periods.

 	FEATS AND FEATURES